-As the Group does not have any significant borrowings and lease liabilities at variable interest rate, the Group is not exposed to any cash flow interest rate.
+As the Group does not have any borrowings and significant lease liabilities at variable interest rate, the Group is not exposed to any cash flow interest rate.

 Borrowings issued at fixed rates expose the Group to fair value interest rate risk.
-As at 31 December 2023, the exposure arising from the fair value interest rate risk is considered to be immaterial.
+As at 31 December 2024, the exposure arising from the fair value interest rate risk is considered to be immaterial.